s-broda/ARCHModels.jl/README.md

 # Installation

-The package is not registered yet; to install it, do `Pkg.clone("https://github.com/s-broda/ARCH.jl")`.
-Only Julia 0.6 is supported at the moment.
+The package is not registered yet; to install it in Julia 0.7 or 1.0, do `add https://github.com/s-broda/ARCH.jl` in the pkg repl mode.
+For Julia 0.6, check out the 0.6 branch.

 # Acknowledgements